mprires/SlicerMOOSE/README.md

 MOOSE (Multi-organ objective segmentation) is a data-centric AI solution that generates multilabel organ segmentations to facilitate systemic TB whole-person research.

-_The extension, the MOOSE package, and segmentation models are distributed under the GPL license._

 ## Using the Extension
 1. Find the extension in the `Segmentation` category and open it.
 2. When you use the extension the first time, only the `Install Dependencies` button will be enabled.
 Please click it to perform the initial setup of dependencies, which includes PyTorch and MOOSE.